Exelord/solid-services/README.md

 # Solid Services

 Services are "global" objects useful for features that require shared state or persistent connections.
+They are lazy evaluated, only when used, solving an issue of cross dependencies and contexts tree.

 Example uses of services might include:

 - User/session authentication
 - Geolocation